lindenb/jvarkit/docs/VcfPeekVcf.md

       CHROM/POS/REF
       Default: none
       Possible Values: [none, all, at_least_one]
-    --bcf-output
+  * -f, --tabix, --resource, --annotation
+      The VCF file indexed with TABIX or tribble.
+Source of the annotations --bcf-output
       If this program writes a VCF to a file, The format is first guessed from the file suffix.
 Otherwise, force BCF output.
 The current supported BCF